 On the other hand, European brands are far more adventurous and eager to adopt new technologies despite the risks of failure.
 So it will be interesting to see how the Japanese adapt to the emerging EV market.

 Technological developments from research and paying close attention to consumer demands have been pivotal in the evolution of Japanese motorcycle manufacturing.

-For example, Soichiro Honda (founder of Honda Motors) travelled to the US in the mid-1950s with the goal of examining motorcycle manufacturing plans to help him in producing a motorcycle that met the design, build quality and performance of European standards.
+For example, Soichiro Honda (founder of Honda Motors) travelled to the US in the mid-1950s with the goal of examining motorcycle manufacturing plans to help him produce a motorcycle that met the design, build quality and performance of European standards.

-In fact, by 1965, Honda had set standards so high that motorcycle manufacturers in Japan would have to invest in expensive diecasting equipment, improve conveyor line assemblies and set aggressive sales goals in order to compete.
+In fact, by 1965, Honda had raised the benchmark so high that other motorcycle manufacturers across Japan were forced into investing in new expensive diecasting equipment, setting new standards for conveyor line assemblies and working towards new aggressive sales targets just to compete.